csebooks/operating-systems/content.en/file-system/_index.md

 **1\.** A disk can be rewritten in place; it is possible to read a block from the disk, modify the block, and write it back into the same block.

-**2\.** Adisk can access directly any block of information it contains.
+**2\.** A disk can access directly any block of information it contains.
 Thus, it is simple to access any file either sequentially or randomly, and switching from one file to another requires the drive moving the read–write heads and waiting for the media to rotate.

 Nonvolatile memory (NVM) devices are increasingly used for file storage and thus as a location for file systems.
 They differ from hard disks in that they cannot be rewritten in place and they have different performance characteris- tics.
 We discuss disk and NVM-device structure in detail in Chapter 11.